andriusgalikas/healthier-kindergartens/README.md

 # Troubleshooting

 When stripe or rollbar causes error in the initial migration, temporarily comment out the codes in their respective files in the config/, and run the migration.

+If there are missing files related to bootstrap-material-design, download and use the version from the repo https://github.com/FezVrasta/bootstrap-material-design.